kontent-ai/gatsby-packages/packages/gatsby-source-kontent/docs/GATSBY-CLOUD.md

 **Click `Save` once you’ve entered you’re variables**

-Select `Create Site`
+Click **Create site**.

-Select `Create Site` and wait for the first preview instance to be created.
+Go to "Preview" tab and wait for the preview instance to be created.

-## Webhooks: Configuring your Gatsby site to work with Gatsby Cloud
+## Webhooks: Configuring your Gatsby site to be updated with content changes

-### Setting up a webhook in Kontent

-To make a connection between Kontent and Gatsby Cloud for your site, you’ll need to configure a webhook in Kontent so that content changes can be pushed to Gatsby Cloud.
+To make a connection between Kontent and Gatsby Cloud for your site, you’ll need to [configure a webhook](https://docs.kontent.ai/reference/webhooks-reference) in Kontent so that content changes can be pushed to Gatsby Cloud.

-You can add and edit necessary webhook information in two places in Gatsby Cloud:

-* During the “Create a new Site” process
-* After setting up an instance, on that instance’s Settings page

-You’ll set up two webhooks in Kontent: one for Gatsby Preview, and one for Gatsby Builds!
+You’ll set up two webhooks in Kontent:

-### Agility CMS documentation on webhooks

-For full documentation on setting up webhooks in Kontent, see their [webhook documentation](https://docs.kontent.ai/reference/webhooks-reference).
+* one for Gatsby Preview
+* one for Gatsby Builds

 ### Adding a Preview Webhook

-Navigate to your Gatsby Cloud instance, and press "Site Settings".
+Navigate to your Gatsby Cloud instance, and press **Site Settings**.
 Copy the Preview Webhook on this page.

 ![Copying the Preview webhook URL](./assets/webhook-preview.png)

-**Open Kontent app, go to "Project settings" tab and select "Webhooks"**
+Open Kontent app, go to "Project settings" tab and select "Webhooks"

 ![Kontent webhooks menu](./assets/kontent-webhooks.png)

-Select "Create new Webhook".
+Select **Create new Webhook**.

 Name the webhook and paste the Preview webhook copied from the Gatsby Cloud Dashboard to URL address.